 If you’re a diehard fan of an artist or show, American Express presale tickets can help guarantee you a seat (and even a good one).
 And the best part is that this benefit is open to all American Express cardholders.

-You get the most Amex EveryDay points value when you redeem for travel through the American Express website.
+You get the most Amex EveryDay points value when you redeem for travel through the Amex Travel website.
 Each Amex EveryDay point is worth a penny that way.
-On the other hand, if you redeem for merchandise through the American Express online mall, you’ll only get half a cent per point. … read full answer
+You can also redeem points for other spending categories on the American Express website, where each point will be worth between 0.5 and 1 cent.… read full answer

 Uber and NYC taxis: 1 cent